will-rowe/SEAR/README.md

 General updates
 ====

+    17.12.2015:   The SEAR App has been published on BaseSpace.
-    1.12.2015:   A Docker container image has been created and it is the easiest way to run SEAR yourself.
+    01.12.2015:   A Docker container image for SEAR has been created.

 -----------